 Keeping to boundaries and rules is important for children this age.
 Although they may push for more freedoms and have strong opinions they still need the security of knowing you are ‘in charge’ and will keep them safe.
 They will enjoy being able to make choices when possible.
 Give them the chance to talk about what they think and come to decisions together when you can.
 This way they can practising listening to another’s points of view and finding a way to move forward.

 Your child will be learning about the importance of friendships.
-The give and takes of friendship are skills that take time to learn.
-You can help them with this
+The give and take of friendship are skills that take time to learn.
+Parents and carers can help with this;

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480635060 for confidential advice from one of our team.